Headerfoto by Jeremy Lindsell, A Rocha International

 Preventing deforestation

-The focus of our activities lies on the savannah area, adjacent to Mole National Park in the north of Ghana, and in a forest area in Central Ghana: around the Bosomoa Forest Reserve.
+The focus of our activities was on the savannah area, adjacent to Mole National Park in the north of Ghana, and in a forest area in Central Ghana: around the Bosomoa Forest Reserve.
 This forest reserve is located in the transition area where the dry savannah forest changes into tropical rainforest.

 Charcoal plantations alleviate pressure on the forest